vevepeter/webhook-reciever/README.md

 ## Notes

-Received files are stored in the `public` folder in the project, but there is no middleware for showing static files.
+Received files are stored in the `public` folder in the project.